fobsolutions/cify-framework/README.md

 Cify Framework is part of an open source test automation tool called Cify.
 Framework is responsible for managing communication with devices, and handling device actions (click, touch, tap, fillIn, sendKeys etc.) independently from device platform.

+All examples are written in Groovy, optionally users can use Java.

 <a name="usage" />
 ## How To Use Cify Framework